drithh/academic-management/readme.md

 ## Generating Migrations

-1. Run `make createmigration migration_name` to create a new migration
+1. Run `make create-migration migration_name` to create a new migration
 2. The migration file will be in `server/database/migrations`
 3. Fill in the migration file with the desired changes
-4. Run `make migrateup` to apply the migration
+4. Run `make migrate-up` to apply the migration